-The use of soft-padded soccer headgear is permitted but not required.
+1. The use of soft-padded soccer headgear is permitted but not required.
 Schools, parents and students are free to make their own assessments relative to this piece of equipment.
 The relevant ASTM standard can be found at www.astm.org/Standards/F2439.htm.

-No headgear can stop athletes from suffering concussions, and all sports should be played, coached and officiated in recognition of that fact.
-(Appendix C, page 107)
+2. No headgear can stop athletes from suffering concussions, and all sports should be played, coached and officiated in recognition of that fact.
+(Appendix B, page 108)

-4.2.9 SITUATION (2017): During pregame warmup, the referee observes A5 is wearing (a) soft-padded headband; (b) soft-padded headband; (b) soft-padded or headgear of an approved material.
+4.2.9 SITUATION (2017): During pregame warmup, the referee observes A5 is wearing (a) soft-padded headband; (b) soft-padded headgear of an approved material.
 RULING: (a) and (b) are legal.
 COMMENT: The use of a soft-padded soccer headband or headgear is permitted but not required.